DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - 🎈Ad hoc mode: Directly connects two clients.
         - 🎈Standalone Mode: Ad hoc mode can be easy to confuse this with standalone mode, which connects clients using a wireless access point but not to wired resources like a central network.
         - 🎈Infrastructure mode connects endpoints to a central network, not directly to each other.
         - 🎈Wired extension mode uses a wireless access point to link wireless clients to a wired network.
+A wired extension is often a single WAP.
+        - 🎈Enterprise extended infrastructure mode exists when a wireless network is designed to support a large physical environment through the use of a single SSID but numerous access points.
+An enterprise extension is often used as an extension to a wired network and requires only a single logon event for each connected session for workers no matter where in the building they are located.
+        - 🎈A wireless bridge is used to connect to moderate distant networks together using two bridge access points.

         - 📘**Wired Equivalent Privacy (WEP)**:
             - WEP is defined by the original IEEE 802.11 standard
             - WEP uses a predefined shared Rivest Cipher 4 (RC4) secret key for both authentication (SKA) and encryption